-Backing up your Blockchain.info wallet is critical and can be done by following this guide.
-Creating the backup phrase will secure your bitcoin and ethereum balances.
+Backing up your Blockchain.com Wallet is critical and can be done by following this guide.
+Creating the backup phrase will secure your ethereum and other cryptocurrency balances.

 You also have the option of exporting the individual private key for your ethereum address.
-This is useful if you accidentally sent ethereum based tokens (known as ERC20 tokens) to your Blockchain wallet.
-At this time we do not support sending tokens or showing token balances in the Blockchain wallet, which you can read about in greater detail here.
+This is useful if you accidentally sent unsupported ethereum based tokens (known as ERC20 tokens) to your Blockchain.com Wallet.
+You can read about this in greater detail here.

-Press Continue and, after you enter in your main wallet password, the private key will be displayed.
-As stated in the warning, you should never share this information with anyone.
+As stated, the private key grants complete ownership of and access to any funds kept on your ethereum address, including any ETH or ERC20 tokens that you might have.
+For this reason, you should never share this information with anyone.
 Access to a private key means access to the funds associated with the public address.

 Click Show to display your private key.
 Do not display either the QR code or the text to anyone else, and use caution when importing to third-party platforms.